WKQI

 WKQI (95.5 FM) is a commercial radio station licensed to Detroit, Michigan, featuring a top 40 (CHR) format known as "Channel 9-5-5".
 Owned by iHeartMedia, the station serves Metro Detroit and much of Southeast Michigan and southwestern portions of Ontario, including Windsor.
-The station's studios are located in Farmington Hills, while the transmitter is located in Oak Park, Michigan, on 10 Mile Road near Greenfield Road.
+The station's studios are located in Eastern Market in Detroit, while the transmitter is located in Oak Park, Michigan, on 10 Mile Road near Greenfield Road.
 In addition to a standard analog transmission, WKQI broadcasts over HD Radio using the in-band on-channel standard, and is available online via iHeartRadio.

 At 100,000 watts ERP, WKQI operates as a "grandfathered superpower" FM station.
 According to the FCC, this same setup would be allotted only 50,000 watts ERP if newly licensed today.

 History

 Beginnings: WLDM

 The station signed on the air on February 12, 1949, owned by the Lincoln Broadcasting Company with studios at 15401 West Ten Mile Road.
 The original call sign was WLDM, a classical music station.
 At first, a few Andre Kostelanetz, Morton Gould, and Percy Faith light music recordings were played.
-It was not until 1951, when the station took up storecasting (broadcasting music for stores and restaurants) that those and other popular orchestras were heard regularly.
-The playlist included popular orchestra selections, light classical and some serious classical music, as "albums in high-fidelity".
+It was not until 1951, when the station took up storecasting (broadcasting music for stores and restaurants), that those and other popular orchestras were heard regularly.
+The playlist included popular orchestra selections, light classical, and some serious classical music, as "albums in high-fidelity".
 Evenings were devoted to concert works.

 An audience of non-client listeners developed slowly, but when Lincoln Broadcasting moved the storecast to its subcarrier in late 1957 and rededicated the main channel solely to classical recordings, enough of an outcry arose that a substantial amount of daytime popular music was eventually restored.
 In the late 1950s and early 1960s, the station enjoyed prestige as the area's premier purveyor of "good music."
 It added Broadway and Hollywood showtunes from original cast albums, folk music and other hi-fi recordings.
 Some spoken-word and dramatic presentations were also heard.

 In 1961, WLDM increased its power and started broadcasting in stereo.
 Three years later, most of the classical shows were dropped in favor of beautiful music, a move that led to high ratings and greatly increased revenue for the remainder of the 1960s, but declined throughout the 1970s.
-WLDM was also an industry leader with technical improvements such as vertical signal polarization to improve reception on portable and car radios.
+WLDM was also an industry leader with technical improvements, such as vertical signal polarization to improve reception on portable and car radios.
 It referred to itself as "America's Foremost FM Station".